kyle-lt/kafka-spark-flink-example/README.md

 #### Before Custom Correlation

-However, it's clear that the messages are not being correlated at the Consumer:
+However, the trace ends at the Kafka Topic, and so it's clear that the messages are not being correlated downstream at the Consumer:

 ![business-transaction-flow-map-before](/images/business-transaction-flow-map-before.png)